shoui520/shoui520.github.io/docs/monolingual.md

 ### What is the monolingual transition

-The monolingual transition is when you “transition” to using a monolingual dictionary.
+The monolingual transition is when you “transition" into getting used to a monolingual dictionary, often with the help of a bilingual dictionary as an aid.
 A monolingual dictionary is a dictionary that defines words of the language in that language.
 For example, the Oxford Dictionary is a monolingual English dictionary.
 The Kōjien (広辞苑) is a monolingual Japanese dictionary.
 Sites such as Jisho.org use the Japanese-English *bilingual* dictionary known as “JMdict (English)”.
 Jisho.org is not its own dictionary, it is only a portal that accesses JMdict.
 So keep that in mind.

 ### Why you should use a monolingual dictionary